serverdensity/sd-agent-core-plugins/hdfs_datanode/README.md

 # Installation

-The HDFS DataNode check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your DataNodes.
+The HDFS Datanode check can be installed with your package manager, if the sd-agent repository is configured on your server, [instructions are available on our support site](https://support.serverdensity.com/hc/en-us/search?query=hdfs+datanode).
+To install the HDFS Datanode check install the `sd-agent-hdfs-datanode` package.

 # Configuration